-How we compute consensus probabilities and the peer-reviewed research behind each model.
+How we compute consensus probabilities and the peer-reviewed research behind each of our four models.

-We compute six different consensus models on every multi-platform question.
+We compute four consensus models on every multi-platform question.
 Each model takes a different theoretical approach to combining probabilities.
-Model B (Geometric Mean of Odds) is our default because it has the strongest empirical validation in the forecast aggregation literature, but we report all six so users and researchers can compare.
+Model A (Inverse-Variance Weighted Log-Odds) is our default because it combines the strongest elements from the meta-analysis, forecast aggregation, and prediction market literatures.

 What it does: Converts each platform’s probability to log-odds, takes the simple arithmetic mean of those log-odds, and converts back to a probability.
 Equal weight across all platforms.

-Strengths: Strongest empirical validation.
+Strengths: Strongest empirical validation for equal-weight aggregation.
 Handles extreme probabilities without over-shrinking.
+Satisfies External Bayesianity (Genest 1984).
 Symmetric in p and 1−p.

 Weaknesses: Equal weighting ignores volume/liquidity differences between platforms.
 Sensitive to outliers if one platform is far from the others.